inspektor-gadget/inspektor-gadget/docs/guides/trace/signal.md

   Trace signals received by processes.
 ---

-The `trace signal` gadget is used to trace signal sent system-wide.
+The trace signal gadget is used to trace system signals received by the pods.

 ## How to use it?